-The course of study for B.Pharm shall extend over a period of eight semesters (four academic years) and six semesters (three academic years) for lateral entry students.
+The course of study for B.Pharm is of 4 years course (Eight Semesters) and six 3 years Course (6 Semesters) for lateral entry students.
 The curricula and syllabi for the program shall be prescribed from time to time by Pharmacy Council of India, New Delhi.

 Medium of instruction and examination shall be in English.